Andrezascientist/nyc-schools-sat-analysis/README.md

 **Author:** Andreza Eufrasio

-**Stack:** Python, pandas, numpy, matplotlib.
-SciPy
+**Stack:** Python, pandas, numpy, matplotlib, SciPy

 **Notebook:** [nyc_school_sat_score_case_study.ipynb](nyc_school_sat_score_case_study.ipynb)

-Analyze NYC schools’ SAT scores to uncover subject-level and overall performance patterns and provide clear, data-driven insights that can guide education policiy and family school choice.
+Analysis of NYC high school SAT scores to identify subject-level and overall performance patterns across schools and boroughs.

 ---

 ## Business Context

-Every year, U.S. high school students take the SAT, a standardized exam with three sections:reading, math, and writing; each scored up to 800 points.
-Analyzing school performance on these tests helps educators, policymakers, researchers, and families indetify excellences, gaps, and variability.
-In New York City, understanding SAT results across schools and boroughs supports data-driven decisions on resource allocation, program design, and school selection while advancing college-readiness efforts.
+Every year, U.S. high school students take the SAT, a standardized exam with three sections: reading, math, and writing, each scored up to 800 points.

+This project explores SAT performance across New York City public schools to identify differences among schools and boroughs, examine subject-level patterns, and investigate participation and score variability.

 ---

 ## Key Questions:

 1. What is the distribution of scores across math, reading, and writing?
 2. How do average scores compare across subjects?
 3. Which NYC schools have the best math results? (≥ 640 / 800)
 4. What are the top 10 performing schools based on combined SAT scores?
 5. Which schools fall below NYC’s median SAT performance?
-6. What is the performance gap between the highest and lowest schools?
+6. What is the performance gap between the highest- and lowest-performing schools?
 7. Which boroughs have the highest and lowest average SAT scores?
-8. Which single borough has the largest standard deviation in combined SAT scores?
+8. Which borough has the largest variation in combined SAT scores?
-9. Is there a relationship between number of schools in a borough and its average SAT?
+9. Is there a relationship between number of schools in a borough and its average SAT score?
-10. Do boroughs show consistent subject strengths (math vs reading vs writing)?
+10. Do boroughs show consistent performance across math, reading, and writing?
-11. If we rank schools into quartiles by total SAT, what characteristics do top-quartile schools share vs bottom-quartile schools?
+11. Which schools fall into the lowest SAT quartile, and what characteristics distinguish them?

 ---

-## Deliverables

-* **Answers to 11 research questions** on NYC high-school SAT performance, using both **strict** (participation ≥50% & known) and **unscreened** views where relevant.

-* **School-level analysis:** distributions (hist/box), medians & IQR (with means for context), subject comparisons, **high-math (≥640)** list, **top-10 total SAT**, and **below-median** tiering (near/moderate/far-below).

-* **Borough-level analysis:** rankings (highest/lowest), means/medians, **dispersion** (IQR/SD), **subject strengths**, and stability across screens.

-* **Gap analysis:** **max–min** extremes plus **robust spread** (IQR, p90–p10) to contextualize outliers.

-* **Quartile breakdowns (Q1–Q4):** profiles by total SAT, subject medians, participation, and borough mix.

-* **Participation-aware reporting:** `percent_tested`, `low_participation`, and `pt_note` flags; transparency via unscreened tables.

-* **Reproducible Jupyter notebook** with clean preprocessing (column normalization, type coercion, `total_SAT` build, NA handling), structured code, and commentary.

-* **Actionable recommendations** highlighting strengths, gaps, and where to focus resources.
----

 ## Dataset

 * **File** data/schools.csv
-* **Source:** DataCamp for educational purposes
+* **Source:** DataCamp for educational dataset

+The dataset contains NYC high school SAT results, including:

 * **Description:** NYC high-school SAT dataset with school/borough identifiers, **average subject scores** — Math, Reading, Writing (**0–800** each) — and **percent\_tested** (**0–100**), share of students who took the SAT.
 The project derives **total\_SAT** (sum of the three subjects, **0–2400**) and the participation flags **low_participation, pt_note** and **participation_ok** used  for “strict vs. unscreened” analyses.
 ---